Non-asymptotic upper bounds for the reconstruction error of PCA: Main tools

+\begin{remark} Note that the convention of Remark \ref{RemConvChoice1} is still in force.
+For certain values of $r$ and $s$, the upper bounds in Proposition \ref{ErrorDecR} may depend on the choice of the $P_j$.
+The actual choices, however, do not alter the final results in Section \ref{SecNewBounds}. \end{remark}

-\end{proposition} \begin{remark} The constants are chosen for simplicity.
-For each $\eps>0$, the constant $16$ in \eqref{EqErrorDecR2} can be replaced by $1+\eps$ provided that the constants $1/2$ and $1/16$ in the definition of the events are replaced by smaller constants depending on $\eps$. \end{remark}
+\begin{remark} The constants are chosen for simplicity.
+For each $\eps>0$, the constant $16$ in \eqref{EqErrorDecR2} can be replaced by $1+\eps$ provided that the constants $1/2$ and $1/4$ in the definition of the events are replaced by bigger constants depending on $\eps$. \end{remark}

-\begin{proof} Using $\langle P_{j},\hat{P}_{> d}\rangle\le 1$ and $\sum_{j=r+1}^d\langle P_j,\hat{P}_{>d}\rangle\le p-d$, we obtain
+\begin{proof} Using $\Vert P_{j}\hat{P}_{> d}\Vert_2^2\le 1$ and $\sum_{j=r+1}^d\Vert P_{j}\hat{P}_{> d}\Vert_2^2\le p-d$, we obtain

 By Lemma \ref{FirstOrdExp}, we have

 Moreover, on the event

 we can bound